Pabloradio/yokedo/docs/data/yokedo_data_schema.md

 END;
 $$ LANGUAGE plpgsql;

--- Aplica a todas las tablas que tienen columna updated_at CREATE TRIGGER trg_users_updated_at
+-- Applies to all tables that have an updated_at column CREATE TRIGGER trg_users_updated_at
   BEFORE UPDATE ON users
   FOR EACH ROW EXECUTE FUNCTION update_updated_at_column();